 The episode is loaded with literary references, which in conjunction to the title, Murder, She Wrote, gives us insight into the entire series.

 We begin in the small seaside town of Cabot Cove, Maine during the dress rehearsal of a play entitled, “Something Terrible”.
 We meet Jessica Fletcher and her two friends (Mrs Lois Hoey and Mrs Eleanor Thompson) who typify the well-meaning, but prying elderly spinster, wife or widow.
 Within just minutes, Jessica demonstrates her incredible prowess without even knowing it.
-After watching just the first act of the rehearsal (or parts of it), she casually reveals the “uncle” to be the killer in the play and plunges the play’s initially dismissive (and slightly rude) director into doubt over his entire production, on the night before opening 👏🏾
+After watching just the first act of the rehearsal (or parts of it), she casually reveals the “uncle” to be the killer in the play and plunges the play’s initially rude dismissive director into doubt over his entire production… the night before opening. 👏🏾

 We’re then taken to the opening credits which sees Jessica going about her usual day to day life in Cabot Cove; jogging, riding her bike, fishing, teaching at Cabot Cove High School, and of course, typing.